Neroxn/website-app/README.md

-# Website Application for creating practical Machine Learning models.qx
+# Website Application for Creating Practical Machine Learning Models

 ## About website